-This technical session will allow participants to assess the opportunities, challenges and available resources facing those who want to make education a cornerstone of anticipatory action.
-It will aim to promote dialogue, information sharing, and reflection between the anticipatory action and education in emergencies (EiE) communities.
-It will also explore the state of education in AA, opportunities and challenges.
+This technical session allowed participants to assess the opportunities, challenges and available resources facing those who want to make education a cornerstone of anticipatory action.
+It aimed to promote dialogue, information sharing, and reflection between the anticipatory action and education in emergencies (EiE) communities.
+It also explored the state of education in AA, opportunities and challenges.

 Opening remarks: Frederique Lehoux, First Secretary, Permanent Mission of Switzerland to the UN

 Marco Grazia and Mesfin Jonfa, Word Vision International